JulioConchas/iOSApps/FlutterApps/bitcoin_ticker/README.md

     - choose bettween platforms we can use ('dart:io' show Platform;) library and
     - if (Platform.isIOS) or if Platform.android
     - we can use ternary operator in Container child

+* Level 1:
+    - use CoinAPI.io to gete data for excanche rates
+    - get an API KEY for free